appsfortableau/laravel-pdo-odbc/README.md

-# ODBC integration for Laravel Framework
+# ODBC/Snowflake integration for Laravel Framework

 This intergrates almost natively with Laravel Eloquent.
 Goal is to create a uniform ODBC package for Laravel, but it can run standalone as well.
 It is a fork of the `abram/laravel-odbc` repository.